gvwilson/thirdbit/src/fiction/makers-return/index.md

 their conditioning should make them reasonably docile."

 Captain Leung panned the camera across the crowd again.
-Some had long poles with hooks on the ends.
+Some had long poles with hooks or blades on the ends.
-Others had nets or short-barrelled hand cannons with wide mouths, and the pitchfork thing that the large lizard was aiming at them was all the more frightening for being unrecognizable.
+Others had nets or short-barrelled hand cannons with wide mouths, and the pitchfork thing that the large lizard was aiming at them was all the more frightening for having been cobbled together.
 "I don't think we should count on that," he said.
 "Get Z40 and Z51 online.
 I'll take them with me."